MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/methods/devenv-copy-method-record.md

 [!INCLUDE[newdev_dev_preview](../includes/newdev_dev_preview.md)]

 # COPY Method (Record)
-Copies a specified record, filters, marks, and keys that are associated with the record from a table or creates a reference to a record.
+Copies a specified record's filters, views, automatically calculated FlowFields, marks, fields and keys that are associated with the record from a table or creates a reference to a record.

 ## Syntax